m-levytskyi/iris-podman-k8s/README.md

-# Machine Learning Project with Flask and Docker
+# Machine Learning Project with Flask and Podman

 This project demonstrates a simple machine learning workflow using Flask and Docker.
 It includes database initialization, model training, and an inference API.